• Skip to primary navigation

 • Quince - you may cut the fruit ahead and add lemon juice to it to avoid oxidation

-• Sugar - feel free to add more sugar if you wish especially if you make big batches and you will need to keep it for longer than 7-8 months.
+• Sugar - feel free to add more sugar if you wish especially if you make big batches and you will keep it for longer than 7-8 months.

 • Yield - this recipe will yield approximately 6 jars of 200g or half a pint